 “French toast, excellent idea, do you want me to grill bacon, we also have ham and sausage.”

 She opens the oven, ah, bacon on a stack of paper towels keeping warm and crispy.

 “Perfect, I’ll go outside and have my coffee, the others will be around shortly.”

-Ten minutes, she brings me a plate, two rounds of French bread deliciously browned, it looks just like the recipe, three strips of bacon accompany and warm maple syrup mixed with Steen’s cane syrup, a heavier, sharper taste that adds a scrumptious extra to the maple.
+Ten minutes, she brings me a plate, two rounds of French bread deliciously browned, it looks just like the recipe, three strips of bacon accompany, a triangle around the toast, and warm maple syrup mixed with Steen’s cane syrup, a heavier, sharper taste that adds a scrumptious extra to the maple.

 “Thank you McKenzie, this looks beautiful and smells divine.”